22 Sep Stand up to Bullies

-And together, stand with and for those who are bullied.
+And together, stand with and for those others who are bullied.
 It may make no material difference.
-But it always makes a moral and psychological difference to those who stand – and to those they stand for.
+But it always makes a moral and psychological difference to those who stand up – and to those they stand for.

-I mean “punish” in the sense of creating disincentives, not cruelty or vengeance, not bullying bullies.
-Sure, first try persuasion.
-But the act of bullying itself is rewarding to a bully, even if there’s no concrete benefit.
+I mean “punish” in the sense of justice, not vengeance.
+The act of bullying itself is rewarding to a bully, even if there’s no concrete benefit.
 It’s like pulling a pleasurable lever on a slot machine that sometimes delivers a jackpot: if you’re a bully, why not keep pulling?

 Since bullying is common, people have developed a variety of ways to punish it.
 Depending on the situation, you could:

-• With moral confidence, name the bullying for what it is
+- With moral confidence, name the bullying for what it is

-• Dispute false claims of legitimacy
+- Dispute false claims of legitimacy

-• Laugh at bullies (who are usually thin-skinned)
+- Laugh at bullies (who are usually thin-skinned)

-• Confront lies, including denial of harms they’re doing
+- Confront lies, including denial of harms they’re doing

-• Confront enablers; they’re complicit in bullying
+- Confront enablers; they’re complicit in bullying

-• Engage the legal system
+- Engage the legal system

-• Remove bullies from positions of power
+- Remove bullies from positions of power

 See the Big Picture